TabunKaze03/MahjongKaze/README.md

 ```sh
 Bamboo8
 ```
-After you Kan, those four cards (three in your hand + one from other player) will be placed in your "Kan zone", treat them as the cards discarded as they cannot be moved or involved in future gameplay.
+After you Kan, those four cards (three in your hand + one from another player) will be placed in your "Kan zone", treat them as the cards discarded as they cannot be moved or involved in future gameplay.

-After you Kan, you will be assigned with a new card from Cardmountain and you will be asked to discard one card after it.
+After you Kan, you will be assigned a new card from Cardmountain and asked to discard one card after it.

-It is strongly suggested that you should Kan whenever you can because it is meaningless to keep them in you hand, but if you have any special strategy, use "skip" to continue without Kan.
+It is strongly suggested that you should Kan whenever you can because keeping them in your hand is meaningless, but if you have any special strategy, use "skip" to continue without Kan.
 ```sh
 skip
 ```

 ## Kan(2)

-There are another type of Kan, which you can do when you have four same cards in your hand.
+There is another type of Kan, which you can do when you have four same cards in your hand.
 Unlike the previous one, when you have four same cards in your HandDeck, you can only Kan when it is your round:
 ```sh
 HAND DECK OF PLAYER 1: ['char1', 'char3', 'char4', 'char6', 'dot5', 'dot6', 'dot9', 'bamboo2', 'bamboo3', 'bamboo7', 'rich', 'rich', 'rich', 'rich']
 ```
 (In this HandDeck, you have four “Rich”)

-When it is your round, before the system assign you a card, you will be asked:
+When it is your round, before the system assigns you a card, you will be asked:
 ```sh
 P1,which do you want to self Kan Rich ? (or 'skip')
 ```